Forest Management Planning

 The public is invited to comment on the 2021-2031 FMP development

-also exists to increase effectiveness of public consultation
+(LCAC) also exists to increase effectiveness of public consultation

 and public participation, and to provide advice and recommendations

 to planning teams and the MNRF District Manager.
-To contact the LCAC or if would
+To contact the LCAC

+Management Plan.
 The 10 year FMP contains two 5-year operational

 phases.
 Phase 2 is now approved for operations until

 The fiscal year is from April 1st